 When people say "aksed" instead of asked, they genuinely sound incapable of saying it properly.
-Perhaps the correct usage would trigger an uncomfortable muscle spasm or a cerebral hemorrhage.
-I'm going to guess they could say it properly with a little training.
+Perhaps the correct usage would trigger an uncomfortable muscle spasm or a cerebral hemorrhage, but I am going to assume they could say it properly with a little training.

 8. Firstly (and secondly, thirdly, etc.)

-If you're ordering an espresso coffee and you ask for an "expresso", you might get laughed at.
+If you are ordering an espresso coffee and you ask for an "expresso," you might get laughed at.
 When someone doesn't listen closely to how a word sounds, they can fill in the blanks using common words that sound similar (e.g. express).

 Don't be burned by using inflammable in a sentence!
 It has exactly the same meaning as flammable (easily burns).
 As the prefix "in" often means an opposite (e.g. indecent, indescribable), fire safety experts have tried to phase inflammable out of the English language.
 It was actually the original spelling; having been derived from the Latin for inflame.

 Nonplussed is Latin for "no more" in the context of being too confused to understand any more.
-In North America it has come to mean unimpressed or unfazed, though this meaning doesn't appear in most dictionaries.
+In North America it has come to mean unimpressed or unfazed, although this meaning does not appear in most dictionaries.
 Neither meaning makes much sense because both require "plussed" to be a word, which it isn't.

 One of the most amusing quirks of the grammar-Nazi profession is when people use "grammer" to correct the grammar of others.
 Few people have perfect spelling and grammar (including yours truly), but in these instances the guilty party deserves a humiliating rebuke.

-When considering that "alittle" is not a word, it's not surprising that "alot" isn't either.
+Considering that "alittle" is not a word, it should be no surprise that "alot" isn't either.
 Nevertheless, it wouldn't be a bad idea to create a compound word in this instance.
 When all other grammatical rules are followed, quickly spoken words are often combined (e.g. become, into, elsewhere).
 However, this is no excuse for using it in the present.

 This is an amusing example of adding a prefix that sounds like it should be there, but which actually destroys the intended meaning.
 If thaw means to defrost something, does "unthaw" mean to freeze it again?
-It's simply not a word!
+It is simply not a word!